SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

        # Defines the text of the option "Show only own events".
        eventlist.filter.agencies.label = "Show only own events"

        # Enable this filter initially.
-If this option is not used the filter
+If this option is not used, the filter
        # is disabled by default.
        eventlist.filter.agencies.enabled = true